dmose/mc-nodejs-docs/threat-model.md

-# Threat model
+# NPM/NodeJS-Specific Threat Modelling and Mitigation

-This covers the node specific threats that have been considered as a part of this plan to allow NodeJS usage in the build system.
-It is not intended to include the threats that arise from including any third-party code in Firefox.
+This covers the NodeJS specific threats that have been considered as a part of this plan to allow NodeJS usage in the build system.
+It also includes some npm/NodeJS-specific mitigations to more general vendoring concerns.
+It is not, however, currently intended to include the threats that arise from including any third-party code in Firefox.

 ## Packages unpublished from npm (left-pad)